OpenID Connect (OIDC) Bearer token authentication

 OidcTestClient

-If you work with SaaS OIDC providers such as Auth0
+If you use SaaS OIDC providers, such as Auth0

-and would like to run tests against the test (development) domain or prefer to run tests against a remote Keycloak test realm, when you already have quarkus.oidc.auth-server-url
+, and want to run tests against the test (development) domain or to run tests against a remote Keycloak test realm, if you already have quarkus.oidc.auth-server-url

 configured, you can use OidcTestClient